landnthrn/Goat-Vencord-Setup-by-landn.thrn/README.md

 ---

-**My tweaked Discordia theme files also supports GIF's and even transparent GIF's as well** I recommend getting your GIF link using github,
+#### I tweaked Discordia theme to support GIF's and even transparent GIF's for Discord Icon
+I recommend getting your GIF link using github,

 Create a public github repo